gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

 </table>

 {{% aside type="info" %}}
 According to the specification, all **USB type-C cables must be able to carry at least 3A** (at up to 20V, i.e. 60W).
-USB type-C cables supporting more than this (5A) must contain e-marker chips, which identify the cable and it's current handling capabilities[^wikipedia-usb-c].
+USB type-C cables supporting more than this (i.e. up to 5A) must contain e-marker chips, which identify the cable and it's current handling capabilities[^wikipedia-usb-c].
 {{% /aside %}}

 ## Data and Power Roles